-- Automated emails: Your customer receives an email when their friend shares a product page, or when there’s a new reward they can save up for in your loyalty program.
-If customers are enrolled in your loyalty program, excite them with news, special events and motivate them with updates about how their friends are participating.
+- Automated Emails: Set it up so your customer receives an email when their friend shares a product page or when there’s a new reward they can save up for in your loyalty program.
+These automated emails will save you time while also providing real-time personalization to your customers.
+If customers are enrolled in your loyalty program, excite them with news and special events and motivate them with updates about how their friends are participating.

 - Banners: This is when your customers see a banner next to your videos.
 This can, for example, show how many points they’ll earn after watching the video up to a certain point.
 (This feature is unique to loyalty programs made with Antavo, where we make dynamic, gamified loyalty programs for our clients.)

 See?
 The more places you can communicate the benefits of your loyalty program, the greater the chances that customers will get hooked!